dbrownidau/constitution/new_constitution.md

 3.9.
 Encourage and promote co-operation between this Association and other ECU Student Associations

 3.10.
-Provide a platform for SCSS students and staff to present their views, projects, ideas, criticism, etc.
+Provide a platform for SSci students and staff to present their views, projects, ideas, criticism, etc.

 3.11.
-Organise sporting, cultural and entertainment events and activities for SCSS students and staff.
+Organise sporting, cultural and entertainment events and activities for SSci students and staff.

 3.12.
 Seek discounts and financial benefits from the university and outside organizations for its members.